The power of young people in politics in Ireland

 Following the Marriage Equality and 8th Amendment referendum, it's clear to see the impact young people can have in politics

-Democracy is defined as ‘a system of government by the whole population or all the eligible members, typically through elected representatives’.
-The first few months of this year have been politically turbulent in Ireland and abroad, with people becoming even more disillusioned by both the political system and the litany of scandals that have emerged.
+Democracy is defined as ‘a system of government by the whole population or all the eligible members, typically through elected representatives.’
+Recently, we've had a politically turbulent in Ireland and abroad, with people becoming even more disillusioned by both the political system and all the political scandals that have emerged.
 There has never been a better time for young people in Ireland to get involved in politics.
 The success of the Marriage Referendum in 2015 proved that when young people become politically engaged, the results can be seen in the high turnout at the polling stations.
 Social media, canvassing and help from college organisations empowered the youth to stand up and have their voices heard.
-The referendum on the Eighth Amendment has further demonstrated that there is a generation of educated, creative and politically conscious young people, who are ready for change.
+The referendum on the Eighth Amendment also showed that there is a generation of educated, creative and politically conscious young people, who are ready for change.

-Consequently, the sentiments of Senator Marie-Louise O'Donnell contrast sharply with the positive inclusivity these campaigns have fostered.
+The sentiments of Senator Marie-Louise O'Donnell contrast sharply with the positive inclusivity of these campaigns.
 On the 21st of March 2018, she strongly opposed Sinn Féin senator Fintan Warfield’s reintroduction of a bill to reduce the voting age to 16.
-The proposed bill would enable up to 120,000 young people to vote in the local and European elections in 2019.
+The proposed bill would allow up to 120,000 young people to vote in the local and European elections in 2019.
 She stated that young people should ‘stay away from politics’ and advised them to focus on their hobbies.
 She reiterated her position as a senator in “the upper legislative house of the Oireachtas, the senate” and that it was “not a students’ union.”
-These remarks demonstrate an outdated, closed and elitist way of thinking as well as a fundamental lack of awareness of the reality of life in Ireland for young people.
-Perhaps if the Seanad implemented some of the values such as inclusivity and equality that the Student Unions of Ireland tirelessly promote, they would be viewed as more accessible instead of pushing young people to the periphery of society.
+To me, these remarks show an outdated, closed and elitist way of thinking, as well as a lack of awareness of the reality of life in Ireland for young people.
+Perhaps if the Seanad implemented some of the values such as inclusivity and equality that the Student Unions of Ireland tirelessly promote, they would be viewed as more accessible instead of pushing young people to the sidelines of society.

-Senator Lynn Ruane eloquently rebuffed O’Donnell’s stance stating that ‘it comes from a position [where] maybe politics doesn’t affect your life very much’.
-I thoroughly agree with this and it is this privilege that inhibits certain elected officials to realise how their every decision influences our fate.
+Senator Lynn Ruane eloquently rebuffed O’Donnell’s stance stating that ‘it comes from a position [where] maybe politics doesn’t affect your life very much.’
+I thoroughly agree with this and it is this privilege that stops certain elected officials realising how their every decision influences our fate.
 It is time for the young people of this country to show the government once again, how democracy works and just how influential the youth can be.
 I think that we should say yes to more young people in politics.
 Yes to politicians engaging with us and acknowledging our opinions and yes to a new Ireland where inclusivity, equality and respect are the orders of the day.